eduNEXT/tutor-contrib-edunext-distro/README.md

   ```

 # Build a new image

+### SUGGESTION: why is a section for building a new image needed?
+Shouldn't tutor images build be enough?  ###

 **Requirements:** You should have enabled the distro plugin, also you should have run the commands `tutor distro enable-themes` and `tutor distro enable-private-packages`.